 Triple Tree is a small app design and development company that builds digital products and solutions for local startups and businesses.
 The Bozeman-based company creates hybrid and native mobile apps and IoT solutions and designs unique user experiences to give companies an edge among target audiences.

-Once called the Great American Desert, Nebraska is one of the United States' leaders in agricultural output.
+in agricultural output.
 Developers across the state have produced innovative agriculture tech solutions that serve their thriving horticultural and livestock industry.